 Phoenix House Metro D.C.

-Our nationally accredited programs provide outstanding residential, transitional, and outpatient treatment with gender-specific programs available for both adults and adolescents.
+Our nationally accredited programs provide outstanding residential, transitional, and outpatient treatment with gender-specific programs available for both adults and teens.
+Our adult women’s program is available to pregnant women, and mothers entering treatment are able to bring one child under the age of 5 with them.
+The teenage girls and teenage boys programs both offer online schooling to allow clients to maintain their academic progress.
 A Spanish-speaking men’s residential program is also available.
-Our counselors, physicians, and psychiatric staff use a 12-step approach to address a wide range of substance abuse and co-occurring mental health problems, and our treatment regimen includes medication management and medication-assisted treatment as appropriate.
-Our active assessment center provides comprehensive evaluations of substance abuse, addiction, and related mental health problems in order to identify the most appropriate treatment for each client.
+Our counselors, physicians, and psychiatric staff use a 12-step approach to address a wide range of substance use disorder and co-occurring mental health problems, and our treatment regimen includes medication management and medication-assisted treatment as appropriate.
+Our active assessment center provides comprehensive evaluations of substance use disorder, addiction, and related mental health problems in order to identify the most appropriate treatment for each client.
 Family involvement is encouraged in the treatment process, and treatment length for most programs is determined by individual need.
 Most major insurance plans and all major credit cards are accepted.

 Our Metro D.C.
 Locations